akamai/terraform-provider-akamai/website/docs/r/gtm_resource.html.markdown

 # akamai_gtm_resource

-`akamai_gtm_resource` provides the resource for creating and configuring a gtm resource to integrate easily with your existing GTM infrastructure to provide a secure, high performance, highly available and scalable solution for Global Traffic Management.
+`akamai_gtm_resource` provides the resource for creating, configuring and importing a gtm resource to integrate easily with your existing GTM infrastructure to provide a secure, high performance, highly available and scalable solution for Global Traffic Management.
+Note: Import requires an ID of the format: `existing_domain_name`:`existing_resource_name`

 ## Example Usage